ShahzaibP/ShahzaibP.github.io/_posts/2020-02-29-your-filename.md

 ---
 Greetings!

 A time progresses, I learn and apply more of my knowledge in my work and this is my latest piece of work.
-As the name suggests, what I have here is simply a remote.
+As the name suggests, what I have here is simply a remote(it's so much more).

 Here I use Machine Learning in a somewhat practical setting.
 I use a convolutional neural network to detect hand gestures to control smart appliances around me.